Los Angeles Chargers vs. Denver Broncos NFL Week 17 Odds, Plays and Insights for January 2, 2022

 - Against the spread, Denver is 7-8-0 this season.

-- The Broncos have covered the spread once this year when underdogs by 7.5 points or more (in two chances).
+- This year, the Broncos have one against the spread win in two games as an underdog of 7.5 points or more.

-- Denver's games this year have hit the over in 20% of its opportunities (three times in 15 games with a set point total).
+- Denver has hit the over in 20% of its opportunities this year (three times in 15 games with a set point total).

 - Denver is 3-0 against the spread and 3-0 overall in games when it puts up more than 27.4 points.

-- In games that Denver piles up more than 363.8 yards, the team is 3-3 against the spread and 3-3 overall.
+- Denver is 3-3 against the spread and 3-3 overall when the team totals over 363.8 yards.

-- The Broncos have 16 giveaways this season, while the Chargers have 20 takeaways.

 Home and road insights

-- Los Angeles has gone over the total in five of eight games at home this season.
+- In eight games at home this season, Los Angeles has gone over the total five times.

 Powered by Data Skrive.